zhenglab/partpainting/README.md

 ```

 - Install [PyTorch](http://pytorch.org) and 1.7 and other dependencies (e.g., torchvision).
-  - For Conda users, you can create a new Conda environment using `conda install --yes --file requirements.txt`.
+  - For Conda users, you can create a new Conda environment using `conda create --name <env> --file requirements.txt`.

 ### Training